Barrow-upon-Soar railway station: Facilities

 The station is unstaffed and facilities are limited although there is a self-service ticket machine for ticket purchases as well as shelters and modern help points on both platforms.
 Bicycle storage is also available at the station.

 Step-free access is not available to either of the platforms at the station.

 Services

-All services at Barrow-upon-Soar are operated by East Midlands Railway using Class 153, 156 and 158 DMUs.
+All services at Barrow-upon-Soar are operated by East Midlands Railway using class 158 and class 170 DMUs.

 The typical off-peak service in trains per hour is: